-Screens also come in various thicknesses, typically from 1 to 5 inches.
+Screens also come in various thicknesses, typically from one to five inches.
 The thicker the material, the more dirt it can hold, and the more durable it is.

 In the following circumstances, you might want to replace the screen more regularly:

-- Allergy and asthma: If anyone in the family suffers from these conditions, it’s best to change it every month or up to six weeks.
+- Allergy and asthma: If anyone in the family suffers from these conditions, it’s best to change it every 4-6 weeks.

 - Pets: Dogs and cats emit strong smells and shed hair between seasons.
 If you own one pet, replacing your filter every two months should be enough.
 But when several pets live inside a home, changing the air filter monthly is recommended.